greek35t/maserati_jb-mr1_manifest/README.md

 maserati_jb-mr1_manifest
 ========================

-#THIS WILL BE UP SHORTLY WHEN ALL SOURCE IS FINISHED
+#THIS IS NOT YET BUILDABLE.
+CURRENT PROGRESS 30%
+#Check back soon for updates

 Android 4.2.1_r1 Manifest for Droid 4
 Based off of the wonderful work done by STS_Dev_team, DHacker29, and Hashcode.
 All credits for their work go to them appropriately.